Study Commission on the Women's Diaconate: Creation and members

-The commission's members appear divided in their views.
+The commission's members appeared divided in their views.
 Zagano has written a book titled Holy Saturday: An Argument for the Restoration of the Female Diaconate in the Catholic Church, while Menke has argued that women cannot be deacons because they cannot be priests.

-In August 2016, the UISG thanked the Pope for following through on his commitment and for the number of women members.
+In August 2016, the UISG thanked Pope Francis for following through on his commitment and for the number of women members.

-Work of the first Study Commission and outcome
+Work

 The Commission held its first meeting in November 2016 in Rome.

 The Study Commission produced an initial report to Pope Francis by January 2019.
-In May 2019, Francis said the Study Commission had not yet produced a "definitive response" due to a lack of consensus regarding the role of deaconesses in early Christianity.
-Francis stated that: "They worked together.
+On 7 May 2019, Francis said the Study Commission had not produced a "definitive response", stymied by a lack of consensus on the role of deaconesses in early Christianity, specifically whether the ordination of women deacons in the early Church was "sacramental".
+He said: "They worked together.
 And they found agreement up to a certain point.
 But each one of them has their own vision, which doesn't accord with that of the others.
 They stopped there as a commission, and each one is studying and going ahead."
-While Francis indicated that individual study continued, he did not indicate whether the Study Commission remains active as a body.
+He did not indicate whether the Study Commission remains active as a body.
+He said the Commission's work could serve as the basis for continuing research and added: "I am not afraid of studies."

 Second Commission

+Creation and members

 The Amazonian synod called for a continued study of the female diaconate.
-Pope Francis promised first to re-open the previous commission but then decided to established a new commission on 8 April 2020 with the following members:
+Pope Francis promised first to re-open the previous commission but then announced the creation of a new commission on 8 April 2020 composed of five men (two permanent deacons and three priests) and five lay women.